GaPhil/rsa/README.md

 # RSA Encryption

-This programs is a short demonstration of the rsa encryption algorithm.
+This program is a short demonstration of the rsa encryption algorithm.

 ###Key generation